sdiehl/wiwinwlh/tutorial.md

 Stack is a alternative approach to Haskell package structure that emerged in 2015.
-Instead of using a rolling build like [Cabal], stack breaks up sets of packages into release blocks that guarantee internal compatibility between sets of packages.
-The package solver for stack uses a different strategy for resolving dependencies than cabal-install has historically used and combines this with a centralised build server called [Stackage] which continuously tests the set of packages in a resolver to ensure they build against each other.
+Instead of using a rolling build like [Cabal], stack breaks up sets of
+      packages into release blocks that guarantee internal compatibility between sets of packages.
+The package solver for stack uses a different strategy for resolving dependencies than cabal-install has historically used and stack combines this with a centralised build server called [Stackage] which continuously tests the set of packages in a resolver to ensure they build against each other.

 </hr>